gospodarek/securedoc/avoiding_common_attacks.md

 Due to the simple nature of this app, there is minimal risk for reentrance.

 # Timestamp Dependence
-While this app does not currently make use of timestamp future enhancements could include an image owner wanting to prove they are the original owner by way of timestamp.
+While this app does not currently make use of timestamp.
+Future enhancements could include an image owner wanting to prove they are the original owner by way of timestamp.
 In this case the use of block.timestamp would be sufficient.

 # DoS with Block Gas Limit
 This app does not loop over an array of unknown size and therefore has minimal risk for this security issue.